Gasarayev/Gasarayev/README.md

 ### 👨‍🏫 Code Academy Azerbaijan — *Teacher Assistant*
 📍 Baku | 🗓️ Feb 2025 – Present
+- Ensure full attendance in classes during the academic period.
-- Provided technical support and LAB sessions for students.
+- Provide technical knowledge support to students.
-- Assisted with academic and administrative responsibilities.
+- Organize laboratory sessions (LAB hours).
+- Monitor student attendance.
+- Prepare and submit monthly reports on the progress of the group.
+- Contribute to improving the quality of teaching.
+- Facilitate communication by directing inquiries to the relevant departments.

 ### 🧠 Sigma LLC — *SEO Specialist (remote)*
 📍 Baku | 🗓️ Jun 2024 – Present
+- Perform on-page optimization, including internal linking, metadata, keyword usage, and density.
+- Develop link-building strategies, boosting domain authority by 10 points.
+- Stay up to date with the latest SEO trends and search engine algorithm updates.
-- Improved crawl efficiency by 15% using Google Search Console.
+- Identify and correct SEO errors using Google Search Console, improving crawl efficiency by 15%.
-- Developed and executed link-building strategies.
+- Manage SEO projects across multiple teams, ensuring deadlines are met and results are achieved.
+- Troubleshoot SEO challenges effectively, maintaining smooth workflows and reducing downtime by 20%.

 ### 🌧️ Dam Yagmuru — *Frontend Developer*
 📍 Baku | 🗓️ Nov 2024 – Feb 2025
+- Participating in the development of DamYağmuru.az website.
-- Developed and optimized frontend with HTML, CSS, Bootstrap, JS.
+- Utilizes technologies such as HTML, CSS, Bootstrap, JavaScript, AJAX, and jQuery.
+- Works closely with the backend to ensure seamless integration of all system components.
-- Improved SEO through meta enhancements and responsive design.
+- Optimizes SEO performance by improving meta tags, page titles, descriptions, and site loading speed.
+- Implements responsive design methods to ensure an excellent user experience across various devices, including mobile.

 ### 🧪 Barattson MMC — *Frontend Intern*
 📍 Baku | 🗓️ Sep 2024 – Dec 2024
-- Built UI components with React & Redux.
+- Gained experience working with JS, React, Redux, HTML, SCSS, Bootstrap, and Git.
+- Contributed to improving user experience by adding new features to existing projects.
+- Developed and optimized simple user interface components using React.js.
-- Strengthened problem-solving skills through hands-on practice.
+- Strengthened algorithmic thinking and problem-solving skills through practical tasks.
+- Learned to work effectively in a team environment and supported the on-time completion of projects.

 ### 📈 Webzool Creative — *SEO Specialist (remote)*
 📍 Baku | 🗓️ May 2022 – Jun 2024
-- Focused on YouTube SEO and link-building, boosting visibility.
-- Supported marketing planning with data analysis.
+- Researched market trends, demographics, pricing strategies, and other relevant information to help managers and directors develop marketing plans.
+- Supported the marketing manager or director in carrying out various strategies and tasks.
+- Initiated and executed link-building strategies, leading to a 40% increase in referring domains.
+- Specialized in YouTube SEO, optimizing video content for search visibility and engagement.
+- Optimized video content for YouTube, increasing video viewership by 30% and subscriber count by 15%.

 ---

 ## 🎓 Education
-- **Code Academy**, Baku — *Advanced Fullstack Frontend* (2024)
+- **Code Academy**, Baku — *Advanced Fullstack Frontend* (2024) - (THECNEST Scholarship Recipient)
 - **Evo Academy**, Baku — *Frontend Programming* (2023–2024)
 - **ATL Academy**, Baku — *Frontend Programming* (2022–2023)
 - **Hacettepe University**, Ankara — *Master’s in Finance* (2019–2022)